My name is Jasmine Crawford.

 We do offer the support for non-Muslims but rather for new Muslims when they convert.
 We have like a sisters’ circle or a brothers’ circle, where we come in and we eat and we talk about our problems or what we are going through.
 Some people would have similar situations where their families or their friends are no longer talking to them, and it’s very emotional.
 It’s very difficult and they feel alone, and we all have a connection here.
 It’s like a very small family and we all have similar situations.
 So it’s a great place Alhamdulellah.

-Watch sister Jasmine describe her journey to Islam
+Watch sister Jasmine tell her journey to Islam

 Related Links:Why did this Denver Family Choose Islam?